hide0123/minifirm/README.md

 # minifirm
-A template to build a 3DS firmware binary which just has an Arm9 section.
+A template to build a 3DS firmware binary which has an Arm9 and Arm11 section out of the box.

 ## Install dependencies